-Homophobic, Biphobic and Transphobic bullying is when people behave or speak in a way which makes someone feel bullied because of their actual or perceived sexuality.
+Homophobic, Biphobic, Genderphobic and Transphobic bullying is when people behave or speak in a way which makes someone feel bullied because of their actual or perceived sexuality, or their gender identification.
 People may be a target of this type of bullying because of their appearance, behaviour, physical traits or because they have friends or family who are lesbian, gay, bisexual, transgender, or questioning or possibly just because they are seen as being different.